 Well known on the Bodrum peninsula, Camel beach, also known as Kargi bay offers all the facilities of other beaches on the peninsula but also camel rides, hence the name.
 Day trippers frequently dock here to take advantage of the excellent long stretch of sand here, and most consider this to be one of the best beaches on the peninsula.

 |The Resort of Turgutreis;|

 Nearly 3 miles of sand stretches along the coastline from Gumbatimi beach in the town of Turgutreis.
 If kite and wind surfing is your thing, then you might want to visit the large stretch of sand further along the coastline at Kadikalesi popular and rated by kite surfers for its good facilities and conditions.
 The top five Kite Surf schools in Bodrum are Kiteboard Bodrum in Bitez, Fener Windsurf Club located in the city center, VIP Windsurf Center in Ortakent, Rush Windsurf in Bitez and Bodrum Windsurf in Kadıkalesi.

 A modern, attractive marina attracts a smattering of mega yachts and some more modest craft, and gives this town a rather cosmopolitan air.
 The town centre beach is easy to reach and is popular with sunbathers for its convenient location and facilities.
-Beach clubs and hotel occupy adjacent beaches and can be used for a small fee.
+Hotel beach clubs occupy adjacent beaches and can be used for a small fee.

-Further along the coast Turkbuku, favoured summer destination of well heeled Turks is widely recognised as the San Tropez of Turkey.
-A small bay, about a 60 minute drive from Bodrum town here you will find some of Bodrum's best restaurants, beach clubs and hotels that cater to a high spending sophisticated crowd.
+Further along the coast you will find Turkbuku, a favoured summer destination of well heeled Turks and it is widely recognised as the San Tropez of Turkey.
+It is a small bay, about a 60 minute drive from Bodrum town and here you will find some of Bodrum's best restaurants, beach clubs and hotels that cater to a high spending sophisticated crowd.